 Meet the Founder

 Leslie Credle was released from Federal Prison in 2018.
-Since release she has been on a mission to dismantle the carceral system and end incarceration for women and girls.
+Since release she has been on a mission to dismantle the carceral system and end incarceration for women and girls after enduring the loss of her beloved daughters, Brianna while incarcerated.

-Through her creative soul, Leslie developed a model, Hands On Defense (HOD), which is designed to disrupt the screening criteria used by Public Housing Authorities, who determine if justice-involved applicants merit housing.
+Through her creative soul, Leslie developed a model, Hands On Defense (HOD), which is designed to disrupt the screening criteria used to exclude who determine if justice-involved applicants merit housing.